MTES-MCT/monitorfish/datascience/docs/source/flows.rst

 What are flows?
 ===============

 *Flows* are batch jobs that move and transform data.
-Collectively, they constitute the :ref:`data_pipeline` part of the Monitorfish architecture.
+Collectively, they constitute the :ref:`data-pipeline` part of the Monitorfish architecture.

 Each batch job is written as a `Prefect flow <https://docs.prefect.io/core/concepts/flows.html#overview>`__